EKal-aa/orange-support-files/doc/display_MNIST-Image.md

 ![](images/mnist-image_02.PNG)

-Choose a subset of (eg. misclassified data) in confusion matrix (Here, the subset of instances, which are actual a 3 but are misclassified as 5, are selected.)
+Choose a subset of (eg. misclassified data) in confusion matrix.
+(Here, the subset of instances, which are actual a 3 but are misclassified as 5, are selected.)

 ![](images/mnist-image_03.PNG)